kenrio/Minishell/README.md

 # Minishell

 A custom implementation of a basic UNIX shell, created as part of the 42 school curriculum.
-This project aims to replicate a subset of the functionality of shells like `bash`, including command execution, environment variable handling, I/O redirections, and pipes.
+This project aims to replicate a subset of the functionality of the `bash` shell, including command execution, environment variable handling, I/O redirections, and pipes.

 ## Features